 As you get closer, the path will veer to the left and soon you’ll see the plane.
 It is a favourite with photographers, so even though it is remote, there may be other people there, too.

-Top tip: once you’ve had your fill of photographing the plane, walk the extra it out to the black sand beach, because the chances are it will be empty.
+Top tip: once you’ve had your fill of photographing the plane, walk a bit further out to the black sand beach, because the chances are it will be empty.
 Knowing we were close to the sea, I couldn’t resist walking a bit further to see it.
 There are way more famous and photogenic beaches in Iceland, but the experience of being on this one – raw, completely deserted and seemingly endless – was special.
 It was just me and the elements.

-One of the most iconic attractions in south Iceland is Dyrhólaey.
-It is a rocky area of cliffs at the southernmost point of Iceland, about 28 km from Skógar.
+One of the most iconic things to do in South Iceland is to visit Dyrhólaey.
+It is a rocky headland at the southernmost point of Iceland, about 28 km from Skógar.

 At the top, you can see Dyrhólaey itself, which is the archway – though you can’t walk out onto it.
-You can also go up to the lighthouse and there is a stunning view along the black sand beach of Sólheimasandur (the same one the plane crash is on, though you won’t be able to see if this far away).
-I was struck by the gradations of black on the beach – the shore is ringed by stripes of black and grey, something some people photoshop out of their photos to make the beach look even blacker.
+You can also go up to the lighthouse and there is a stunning view along the black sand beach of Sólheimasandur (the same one the plane crash is on, though you probably won’t be able to see it this far away).
+I was struck by the gradations of black on the beach – the shore is ringed by stripes of black and grey.

-There are other viewpoints near the car park, including one eastwards across the dramatic Arnardrangur rock and the Reynisfjara beach.
-Frustratingly, I didn’t know that when I went there, and I completely missed this stunning view, so don’t make the same mistakes I did!
+There are other viewpoints near the car park, including one eastwards across the dramatic Arnardrangur rock and Reynisfjara Beach.

 The place to get onto Reynisfjara beach is at its eastern end, not the Dyrhólaey end – and it feels like a long route by road because you have to circle around the get there rather than going direct.

 You have to be sensible here, though: there are signs warning people not to underestimate the sea because there have been cases of people taking selfies with their back to the surf and being surprised by big waves that knock them off their feet.
-Tourists have died this way, so please respect how powerful and cold the sea is here!
+These are called ‘sneaker waves’ and they are very dangerous.
+Tourists have died this way, so please respect how powerful the sea is here!

 I loved the black sand beaches of Iceland… the raw blackness of the volcanic sand… the stark contrast with the surf… plus the brutal wind and the roar of the sea.
 It’s just so visceral.

 So much of Iceland’s appeal is its craggy landscapes and dramatic scenery.
 But some of the villages you’ll pass have their own charm.
 Vík í Mýrdal (its full name) is a small town near Reynisfjara.
-It looks out onto those twisted sea stacks and a black sand beach and to its rear are mountains.
+It looks out onto a black sand beach and those twisted sea stacks and to its rear are mountains.